-As this is the last placement students will undertake before going forward to register as a pharmacist, it is their final opportunity to develop their competence, under your guidance and supervision.
-At the end of the placement, students will be required to demonstrate the necessary level of competence to enable them to practise as a pharmacist.
+As this is the last placement your student will undertake before going forward to register as a pharmacist, it is their final opportunity to develop their competence under your guidance and supervision.
+At the end of the placement, students will be required to demonstrate the necessary level of competence to enable them to practice as a pharmacist independently.

 During the placement, you should support your student's development in all the behaviours of the PSI Core Competency Framework by facilitating them to undertake activities that will enable them to practise these behaviours.
+A list of the relevant PSI Core Competency Framework behaviours can be found here.
 A training plan will enable you and your student to plan a sufficient range of activities.
-A sample Induction and Training plan (including a list of all the behaviours) can be found on the APPEL website.
+A sample induction and training plan can be found on the APPEL website.